 “In that case, take advantage of the suspension and tuck away what you can for a rainy day,” Taylor said.

 To be safe, you should assume that come Oct.
 1 you will have to start paying your student loans again.
 And you absolutely should make those payments.
 That’s because you can be hit with late fees for missing a payment, and it will appear as a delinquency on your credit report after 90 days.
-If you don’t make a s, your entire loan balance, including interest, becomes due immediately.
+If you don’t make a payment for 270 days, your entire loan balance, including interest, becomes due immediately.
 That default will also appear on your credit report and your wages could be garnished to pay what you owe.

 Consider an income-driven repayment plan